Heineken: The Real Master of Intuition

 How the Instant Christmas Recycler works as an ambient activation

 The idea is simple: put a recycling station where people are already moving, then make the “right” action feel immediately worthwhile.
+Here, “ambient activation” means a branded installation in a public setting that invites an on-the-spot action.
 As described in campaign write-ups, each time someone disposed of rubbish correctly, the machine responded with an instant Christmas-themed reward.
 That instant feedback is the mechanism.
+Because the response is immediate, it reinforces the behavior while the motivation is still present.

 In retail-adjacent public environments, ambient installations can make sustainability tangible by turning small actions into visible, immediate consequences.